j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 powershell.exe -c "Compress-Archive -Path C:\GameDev -DestinationPath C:\Users\Public\gamedev.zip"
 ```

-This is important because it shows both the input and output directly:
+This is one of the cleaner pieces of evidence in the case because it shows both sides of the action directly:

 - Source directory: `C:\GameDev`
 - Archive output: `C:\Users\Public\gamedev.zip`

+At that point, the collection target was no longer a guess.

 <img width="1669" height="516" alt="Q1_file_path_of_stolen_data" src="https://github.com/user-attachments/assets/ffd97d79-2f53-4ed9-ab21-7ecba73f11b1" />

 > Compression of the GameDev directory

 ### 9. Exfiltration to MEGA

-After confirming the archive path, the next pivot was into the exfiltration tool and the network connection that supported it.
+After confirming the archive path, the next pivot was into the exfiltration tool and the network activity that supported it.

-`rclone.exe` execution was revealed from the previous KQL query for process creation events to identify zip file extensions in the commandline.

-Explicitly searching for process creation events for `rclone.exe`:
+`rclone.exe` first surfaced in the earlier archive-related process review.
+To isolate it more cleanly, I ran a narrower process query focused on its command line.

 ```kusto
 EmberForgeX_CL